syncfusion-content/js-api-docs/api/js/ejPivotTreeMap.md

 ### generateJSON()
 {:#methods:generatejson}

-Renders the control with the pivot engine obtained from olap cube.
+Renders the control with the pivot engine obtained from OLAP cube.

 **Example:**